asiyasemi/Sign-language-interpretation/README.md

 # Live Sign Language Interpretation Project
 This project aims to build a sign language interpretation system using deep learning techniques.
-The system is designed to recognize hand gestures from images and classify them into corresponding sign language symbols.
+The system is designed to recognize hand gestures from images and classify them into corresponding sign language symbols and play sound for what the gester is saying.

 ## Overview
 Sign language is an essential means of communication for individuals with hearing impairments.
-This project leverages computer vision and deep learning to interpret sign language gestures captured through images or video frames.
+This project leverages computer vision and deep learning to interpret sign language gestures captured through images or video frames.It will play the sound of that gesture.

 ## Table of Contents
 Features